-Global create actions enable users to create object records, but there's no automatic relationship between the record that's created and any other record.
+Global create actions enable users to create object records, but the new record has no relationship with other records.

-Add Log a Call actions to global layouts to let users record call details from global pages, such as the Home page and the Chatter tab in the full Salesforce site, or the Feed or Groups pages in Salesforce 1.
+Add Log a Call actions to global layouts to let users record call details from global pages.
+For example, users can log calls from the Home page and the Chatter tab in the full Salesforce site, or the Feed or Groups pages in Salesforce1.

-Use a Visualforce page or a canvas app to create a global custom action for tasks that don't require users to interact with or create records that have a relationship to a specific object.
-For more information, see Custom Actions on page 40.
+Use a Visualforce page or a canvas app to create global custom actions for tasks that don't require users to use records that have a relationship to a specific object.
+For more information, see Custom Actions on page 38.

-Note:
+Mote: